williamouyang/okta.github.io/_source/_docs/api/resources/factors.md

 ###### Existing Phone

-`400 Bad Request` status code may be returned if you attempt to enroll with a different phone number when there is an existing mobile phone for the user.
+A `400 Bad Request` status code may be returned if you attempt to enroll with a different phone number when there is an existing mobile phone for the user.

-*Currently user can enroll only one mobile phone*
+*Currently, a user can enroll only one mobile phone.*

 ~~~json
 {